genesys-samples/Architect_IVR_Data-Actions/content/010-Data-Sources-and-Scripts/30_third.md

 ![image](/images/scriptcontainerappearance.PNG)

-Within layout, we can define visualizations such as **Child Arrangement** (do I want my buttons centered, at the start or at the end of a container?) and **Visibility** (do I only want to show this component based upon other parameters?)
+Within layout, we can define visualizations such as width and height, as well as **Child Arrangement** (do I want my buttons centered, at the start or at the end of a container?) and **Visibility** (do I only want to show this component based upon other parameters?)

-Below we can see both buttons being centered on a black background within their containers with a child arrangement of center.
+Width and height all you to define the size of a component.
+For some components such as containers, leaving them to stretch or auto-size will allow them to fill up the space they need.
+Components such as images may need to be manually sized.

+By selecting each of our button containers and setting child arrangement to **center** we can see the buttons shift to the center of the container.

 ![image](/images/scriptcentered.PNG)